Skip to main content

 Cookies

-Cookies store information on your computer after visiting a website, like your location and language amongst many others.
-Things like this make the web page able to send personalised information to the user.
+Cookies store information on your computer after visiting a website: your location, language, and more.
+They allow web pages to send personalised information to the user.

-• Session cookies: The purpose of these cookies is to aid with authentication, and they are a must when it comes to applying authentication and authorisation for a site.
+• Session cookies: These help with authentication and are essential for applying authentication and authorisation to a site.

-• Persistent cookies: These cookies are for handling things like pop-up windows, where the web page asks if you want them to remember your password, or asks if you want the web page to remember your billing address on eBay.
-Don't let the name fool you - you can still remove these cookies but generally speaking their time to expiry is much longer when it comes to comparing them with session cookies.
+• Persistent cookies: These handle things like pop-up windows asking if you want to save your password or remember your billing address on eBay.
+Despite the name, you can still remove them, but their expiry time is much longer than session cookies.

-• Third-party cookies: Let me give you a classic example: you search for hotels on the web, and suddenly you start to see adverts displaying various hotels in the region where you searched initially.
-In practice, there's a lot more going on behind the scenes, but they all bog down to cookies.
-Generally speaking, third-party cookies help with advertising and analytic services.
-With the introduction of GDPR in the European Union cookie consent has much better control and transparency towards the end-user.
+• Third-party cookies: Classic example: you search for hotels, and suddenly adverts for hotels in that region start appearing everywhere.
+There’s more going on behind the scenes, but it all boils down to cookies.
+Third-party cookies help with advertising and analytics.
+With the introduction of GDPR in the European Union, cookie consent has gained much better control and transparency for end users.

 Conclusion

-When you enter https://fullstacktraning.com address in your browser, you send a request to a web server to get data about the webpage you asked for.
-The browser turns the URL into IP address to find the server where the data is stored.
+When you enter https://fullstacktraning.com in your browser, you send a request to a web server to get data about the webpage.
+The browser turns the URL into an IP address to find the server where the data is stored.

-This request transfers from your unique IP to a router through your ISP (not all the computers are connected directly to the Internet) which sends the request through the Internet, where the request searches for the IP address of the server where the data of the web page is stored (or in some cases the request is sent to the edge servers).
+Your request travels from your unique IP to a router through your ISP (not all computers connect directly to the internet), which sends the request through the internet, searching for the IP address of the server holding the web page data (or in some cases, the edge servers).

-The server receives it and processes the HTTP GET request.
-After this, the server disassembles the information you asked for and sends, in many small packages, through different routes, the data back to your computer, where it is displayed on your computers screen.
+The server receives and processes the HTTP GET request.
+It then breaks the information into many small packages, sends them through different routes back to your computer, where they’re displayed on screen.

-These "information packages" running through the Internet, with the support of routers.
-The routers prevent the information to arrive at inadequate computers.
-Every time a data package is passing a router, it gets a "layer", so the routers could identify where to send the data.
+These information packages travel through the internet with the support of routers.
+Routers prevent information from arriving at the wrong computers.
+Every time a data package passes through a router, it gets a “layer” so routers can identify where to send it next.